1868 Democratic National Convention: Balloting

-Vice Presidential nomination
+Vice-presidential nomination

-Vice Presidential candidate
+Vice-presidential candidates

 Exhausted, the delegates unanimously nominated General Francis Preston Blair Jr. for vice-president on the first ballot after the names of Augustus C. Dodge and Thomas Ewing Jr. were withdrawn from consideration.
 Blair's nomination reflected a desire to balance the ticket east and west as well as north and south.

 Blair had worked hard to acquire the Democratic nomination and accepted second place on the ticket, finding himself in controversy.
 Blair had gained attention by an inflammatory letter addressed to Colonel James O. Broadhead, dated a few days before the convention met.
 In his letter, Blair wrote that the "real and only issue in this contest was the overthrow of Reconstruction, as the radical Republicans had forced it in the South."